Solana (SOL) wallet

 Solana garnered attention in 2021 with massive gains of more than 12,000%!
 When cryptocurrencies shoot the moon, like Solana, investors pay attention.

 Solana is a relatively new project in the crypto world.
-What makes Solana so special?
-Solana is similar to Ethereum.
+What makes Solana so unique?
+In some ways, Solana is similar to Ethereum.
 It has smart contracts, it lets you buy and sell non-fungible tokens (NFTs), etc. Solana does everything Ethereum does, but much, much faster.
 It's also way, way cheaper.
-Does that seem like a good reason to get some Solana in your Atomic Wallet today?
-Let's take a look at some of Solana's features, and I'll show you what to do if you're interested in getting some.
+Also, Sol blockchain is famous for Solana Dapps.
+Let's look at some of Solana's features, and I'll show you what to do if you're interested in getting some.

 Anatoly Yakovenko, CEO of the Solana Foundation, created Solana.
 He wanted to solve the problem of slow transaction time, network congestion, and high fees.

 Yakovenko saw that crypto was becoming more mainstream and believed cryptocurrencies needed to transact as if they were mainstream.
-When you use a payment system, like Visa, it won't charge you massive fees and make you wait for 30 minutes per transaction.
+Using a payment system like Visa won't charge you massive fees and make you wait for 30 minutes per transaction.
 If that happens to you with Visa, you'd stop using it.
 The same applies to cryptocurrencies; why would you use them if it takes forever to process transactions?

 Yakovenko went to work, developing a network that was fast and cheap.
 Let's take a look at some numbers.